-In its new location in Portland, Oregon, the Danner boot company thrived and before long the operation became a father and sons’ business with John and Bill Danner joining the ranks.
+In its new location in Portland, Oregon, the Danner boot company thrived and before long the operation became a father and sons’ business with John and Bill Danner joining the ranks other businessmen manufacturing running shoes for beginners.
 Over the next few decades they became well known for their uncompromising dedication to quality.
 The Danner’s also understood the need to shift with changing market demands and made footwear for a widening range of industries.
 As the 1960s arrived, the recreational outdoor enthusiast opened yet another promising opportunity.

 The Danner Mountain Light was the company’s first hiking boot and it still defines the brand better than any other offering in their catalog.
 The quintessential hiker, the Mountain Light’s one-piece upper, metal lace points, and stitch-down sole are timeless.
 As the 1980s rolled around, new materials like nylon, suede, and EVA foam were becoming more common in footwear.
 Not everyone was keen to lace up heavy leather boots so Danner released another instant classic, the Danner Jag.